Can CBD Help With Public Speaking Anxiety?

 Back in the day when we operated in smaller bands of people, rejection by the group probably meant eventual death.

-This fear or rejection or judgement is a very powerful motivator and cause of anxiety in general.
+This fear of rejection or judgment is a very powerful motivator and cause of anxiety in general.

 The intense focus of public speaking intensifies this very basic fear.

-That effect may be magnified by the so-called "illusion of transparency" which states that people tend to overestimated other people's ability to understand their mental state.
+That effect may be magnified by the so-called "illusion of transparency" which states that people tend to overestimate other people's ability to understand their mental state.